 Operations – simplified operations.
 While building an app is challenging, operating an app is arguably more so.
 The age-old question “if you get paged at 2am in the morning due to an app failure, will you know how to fix it?” applies here.
 Ops teams must have the training and tooling in place to be able to respond to outages and ensure the app meets its SLAs.
 Diversity in clouds and environments causes challenges for operations teams in that different tools, skillsets, and processes may be needed to address an issue, potentially resulting in longer downtime and missed SLAs.
 Being able to leverage a common set of operational tooling across clouds is critical for driving simplicity in operations to meet an app’s SLA.

 CIO/CFO – Economies of scope.
 We all understand economies of scale, but let’s define economies of scope: it refers to the breadth of an offering.
 Our focus on consistency for the broadest possible set of clouds and on-premises infrastructure drives dramatic OpEx cost efficiency and savings, for both developers and operators.
 There are very real challenges in building and managing apps across many diverse clouds and environments, whether it’s needing to fund multiple operations teams, spending more time and money for training, or investing in new tools.
 This manifests itself in dramatically higher operating costs from a CIO/CFO point of view.
 Focusing on economies of scope with the right infrastructure capabilities and operations tools from VMware can dramatically reduce costs.

 This was just a quick preview of what VMware is doing in multi-cloud and its benefits.
-We have an exciting multi-cloud launch event next month.
-Be on the lookout for further information about it coming soon!
+We have an exciting multi-cloud launch event soon – March 31 & April 1.
+Find out more here.